pyhoon/trafficlight-b4r/README.md

 ** Each LED's turn on time can be set respectively

-** Show a count down no. of seconds in Log
+** Show countdown no. of seconds in Log

 **Breadboard view**